 What TennCare Is and What It Covers

-Who qualifies (for ABD adults age 65+ in 2026):
+Who qualifies (for Aged, Blind, and Disabled adults age 65 and older in 2026):

-• Medicare beneficiaries can qualify for full TennCare on top of Medicare if they meet the income and asset tests; this is the "full-benefit dual" pathway
+• Medicare beneficiaries can qualify for full TennCare on top of Medicare if they meet the income and asset tests; this is the full-benefit dual pathway

 What TennCare covers (high level, see TennCare Covered Services for the comprehensive catalog):